ordehi/pixelattitude/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+By contributing to this repo, you agree that your work will be subject to this project's [MIT License](https://github.com/ordehi/pixelattitude/blob/main/LICENSE.md).

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.